Gabriella439/slides/marketing/marketing.md

 Artificial hype doesn't work because pragmatists are hard to fool

-🧐: Haskell has top notch tooling, like a strong type system, and Hoogle, and…

-🤔: What about IDE support?

-Let's talk about how to create legitimate hype

 # Amplification

 When positive references from pragmatists "collide", magic happens:

-🤔: Should we give Haskell a try?

-🙂: I've had great experiences with Haskell

-🙂: Me, too!
-I used Haskell myself and I'd recommend it without hesitation

-🤔: Great!
-Let's give it a trial run

-# Amplification

 * 🌱 Organization adopts tool
 * 🎓 New developers trained